bixBeta/scRNA-WS24/Lessons/Week2.md

 ![meta1](../images/meta.png)

+By default, one will always see three columns whose values are mapped to each cellbarcode in a given seurat object.

+These three columns are:
+  - `orig.ident`    : this column will contain the sample identity
+  - `nCount_RNA`    : this column represents the number of UMIs per cell
+  - `nFeature_RNA`  : this column represents the number of genes detected per cell

 Let us now add some other useful metadata to each seurat object as this will help us later when we perform our initial QC checks.